acolombier/stemgen/README.md

   --model <model_name>            Demucs model.
-  --device <cpu or cuda>          Device for the demucs model inference --ext TEXT                      Extension for the STEM file --force                         Proceed even if the output file already
+  --device <cpu or cuda>          Device for the demucs model inference --ext TEXT                      Extension for the STEM file --repo DIRECTORY                The local directory to use to fetch models
-                                  exists
-  --verbose                       Display verbose information which may be
-                                  useful for debugging
-  --repo DIRECTORY                The local directory to use to fetch models
                                   for demucs.
   --model TEXT                    The model to use with demucs.
 Use --list-